jchavarri/melange-docs/pages/interop/data-types.md

 ### Tuple

 OCaml tuples are compiled to JavaScript arrays.
-Convenient when you're interop-ing with a JavaScript array that contains heterogeneous values, but happens to have a fixed length.
-Model it as a tuple on the Melange side!
+This is convenient when interop-ing with a JavaScript array that contains heterogeneous values, but happens to have a fixed length.

 ### Bool

-Since Melange 3, OCaml/Reason bool now compile to JavaScript boolean.
+OCaml/Reason bool compiles to JavaScript boolean.

 ## Records

-Since Melange v7, OCaml/Reason records map directly to JavaScript objects.
+OCaml records map directly to JavaScript objects.
 If records contain any Non-Shared data types (like variants), then these values must be transformed separately and cannot be directly used in JavaScript.

 ## Non-shared Data Types

-Variants (including `option` and `list`), Melange objects and others can be exported as well, but you should **not** rely on their internal representation on the JavaScript side.
-Aka, don't grab a Melange list and start manipulating its structure on the JavaScript side.
+Variants (including `option` and `list`), Melange objects and others can be exported as well, but their representation might change in the future, so one should not rely on it on the JavaScript side.
+The reason is that if this internal representation changes at some point, your JavaScript code will break.

 However, for Melange related data types, we provide [generation of converters and accessors](generate-converters-accessors.md).
 Once you convert e.g. variants to a string, you can naturally use them on the JavaScript side.